Projects

 A useful field record separates missing material, access limits, utility status, damaged equipment, and owner decisions.

-Open update guidance
+Open field update guide

 Project equipment shipping vehicle used to discuss handover proof and delivery records